 Tide and Territory: Vernacular Regionality in Maharashtra’s Koli Fishing Communities

-Focusing food security by tackling zero hunger and poverty
+Focusing on food security by tackling zero hunger and poverty

 Socio-cultural rights amidst climate-induced migration in India

-Is ‘Digihenheimer’ an opportunity or vulnerability for gig-workers in Indian cities?
+Is ‘Digihenheimer’ an opportunity or a vulnerability for gig workers in Indian cities?

-Backdoor Effects of Decentralization on State Investment Spendings through Central Grants in India
+Backdoor Effects of Decentralisation on State Investment Spending through Central Grants in India

 Urban development and real estate in India – new knowledge generated from the COVID-19 pandemic?

-Please contact our Blog Editor if you are interested in writing for the RSA Blog.
+Please get in touch with our Blog Editor if you are interested in writing for the RSA Blog.